 Get one.
 Plain and simple.
 For me, the military mindset worked when I was in the military.
 NEWS FLASH FOR ME!
 I am not in the military anymore.
 Whatever worked in the past, in different circumstances, you have to learn to adjust.
 The mentality, attitudes, and language were understandable back then, in those circumstances.
-Maybe it is even all well and good when you are talking to the guys or gals you are pals with.
-It is another to treat the love of your life with a faulty arrogance that is actually rude, despicable, uncalled for, dispassionate behavior.
+Maybe it is even all well and good when you are talking to the guys or gals you are friends with.
+It is another thing entirely to treat the love of your life with a faulty arrogance that is actually rude, despicable, uncalled for, dispassionate behavior.

+While awful and tragic, that is no excuse to continue that behavior once you are out.
+Once you are out, it is important to learn to embrace the new realities.
 It was bad enough that you went through these hardships.
 It is even understandable, to an extent, having to use such philosophies and attitudes to get through difficult times.
 Eventually, you have to ask yourself what purpose it continues to serve afterward, other than to demonstrate a complete lack of compassion and an absence of social decency.
 All it takes is a little discipline and empathy to make the changes necessary to be a decent human being.

 Not everyone has a military background to attribute their raunchy sense of humor or more extreme beliefs and social behaviors.
 Maybe it was a rough neighborhood, a tough job, poor family surroundings, the list can go on.
 I am not saying that your background doesn’t matter.
 I am saying that it isn’t a reasonable or acceptable excuse when it comes to your relationships.
 Especially a romantic relationship.
 It is difficult to make changes, especially when it comes to behavior that you have developed over a long period of time, but it is doable.